A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation

 According to Table \ref{tab:FM, IRFM, IA-RFM}, IA-RFM shows an overwhelming advantage in computational efficiency compared with the conventional Fourier method (FM) and IRFM.
 The number of generated points $N_{\rho}$ and integration points $n_{\text{integral}}$ are reduced by one and two orders of magnitude, respectively.
 Through its adaptive integration, it saves approximately 80\% of the integration computations compared with IRFM, while simultaneously achieving a comparable or even superior $l^2$ error.
-This result strongly demonstrates that IA-RFM is able to intelligently and precisely allocate computational resources to the critical regions, thus achieving a balance between computational cost and solution accuracy.
 Subsequently, with noise level $\delta=10\%$ and $N_{\rho}$=100, and all other parameters remaining the same, the $E_{l^2}(S)$ is 1.38\% with IA-RFM, which is shown in Figure \ref{fig:continuous_source_10}.

 In addition, it is worth mentioning that this experiment satisfies the convergence condition ($\epsilon_{\text{res}}<\delta$) in the first stage of the algorithm, and does not enable the basis function enhancement in the second stage, which suggests that IA-RFM is sufficient for solving this problem.\\